RDCLder/Programming_Notes/Python_Notes/function_fund.md

 ### General

-Function Basics
 - Definition:  A process for executing a task
     - Accepts an input and returns an output
     - Useful for executing similar tasks repeatedly and organizing code

+- Function Structure
   - Syntax:
   ```python
   def functionName(input):